 risk of injury or a crime is taking place, call the Police by

 dialing 999 if an emergency or 101 in non-emergency

-If the vulnerable adult is living in a registered care home or
+If the adult at risk is living in a registered care home

 Care Quality Commission (CQC) on 03000 616 161.

 Alternatively if you are seeing a

 public service professional, such as a social worker, community

 nurse, GP, probation officer or district nurse, you can share your